nzakas/understandinges6/manuscript/02-Functions.md

         }
     };

-In this code, the object `PageHandler` Is designed to handle interactions on the page.
+In this code, the object `PageHandler` is designed to handle interactions on the page.
 The `init()` method is called to set up the interactions and that method in turn assigns an event handler to call `this.doSomething()`.
 However, this code doesn't work as intended.
-The reference to `this.doSomething()` is broken because `this` points to a global object inside of the event handler instead of being bound to `PageHandler`.
-If you tried to run this code, you will get an error when the event handler fires because `this.doSomething()` doesn't exist on the global object.
+The call to `this.doSomething()` is broken because `this` is a reference to the element object (in this case `document`) that was the target of the event, instead of being bound to `PageHandler`.
+If you tried to run this code, you will get an error when the event handler fires because `this.doSomething()` doesn't exist on the target `document` object.

 You can bind the value of `this` to `PageHandler` explicitly using the `bind()` method on the function: